nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="search-with-json-query"></a> Search with JSON Query

-Search for collections with JSON in a POST request body.
-The JSON must conform to the schema that is defined in `%CMR-ENDPOINT%/site/JSONQueryLanguage.json`.
-Only collection search is supported, not granule search.
+Search for collections or granules with JSON in a POST request body.
+The JSON must conform to the schema that is defined in `%CMR-ENDPOINT%/site/CollectionJSONQueryLanguage.json` or `%CMR-ENDPOINT%/site/GranuleJSONQueryLanguage.json` for collections and granules respectively.
+Only collection and granule search are supported.

     curl -XPOST -H "Content-Type: application/json" %CMR-ENDPOINT%/collections
     -d '{"condition": { "and": [{ "not": { "or": [{ "provider": "TEST" },